abonaldi/TRECS/INSTALL.md

 2) check that you have a fortran compiler and these libraries are installed: GSL, Lapack, Healpix, cfitsio

-3) edit  The Makefile for sampler_continuum, sampler_hi and  wrapper with your paths and compiler options
+3) edit  The input makefile `make.inc` with your paths and compiler options

-4) run "make" in the sampler_continuum, sampler_hi and wrapper folders.
-The executables are saved in the bin folder.
+4) run `make`.
+The executables are saved in the bin folder at the PREFIX provided in `make.inc`

 the python scripts require astropy and astropy.io to run.